 Use Real People

-Studies show pages with real people compared to pages with stock photos perform better than the latter.
+Studies show that pages with real people perform better than pages with stock photos.

 Tell a Story

 On your landing pages, use colors and illustrations to tell a story.
 Create an illustration depicting the old way of doing things and put it beside an illustration of the new way — your solution.
 What you’ve done is told an easy-to-follow story of how your new way/solution will make your audience’s lives easier.

 Use Colors to Instill Urgency and Build Trust

 A high-converting visual marketing campaign always instills a sense of urgency in the audience.
 Red is known for its ability to convey urgency because it physically stimulates the body.
 It’s also associated with excitement, making your audience excited to take advantage of your offer.
 Blue instills a sense of trust.

 Build an infographic using a balance of red and blue hues that complement your existing web design.
 If you do this, you will create a sense of urgency while also encouraging your audience to believe that your brand is trustworthy.
 Place the infographic on a landing page and watch your conversion rate improve.